-The Trustee Board for the Bliss group of charities currently has 12 Trustees, including a Chair, Vice-Chair and Treasurer.
+The Trustee Board for the Bliss group of charities currently has 11 Trustees, including a Chair, Vice-Chair and Treasurer.
 The Trustee Board for Bliss Scotland currently has four Trustees, including a Chair and Treasurer.

 All Trustees are on fixed terms of office of four years and can serve up to two terms.
-The Board met twice during the year, and Bliss Scotland Trustees were also invited to join the annual Board away day for Bliss UK (held over two half-days in November / December 2020).
+The Board met three times during the year, and Bliss Scotland Trustees were also invited to join the annual Board away day for Bliss UK, held in September 2021.